mitofile/safe_thing/README.md

 #### Access Type
 SAFEthing's Attributes, Topics, and Actions, are associated to an Access Type.
 The Access Type defines the set of SAFEthings that are allow to access the exposed functionality and information.

 As an example, the data you send to a SAFEthing printer should be encrypted and available to access by the sender and the printer devices only.
-Or if you have a set of devices at home that interact among them, you will want that only your devices can see each other's information and functionalities but noone else.
+Or if you have a set of devices at home that interact among them, you will want that only your devices can see each other's information and functionalities but no one else.

 ### The Communication Protocol